DaniloMarques1/gostore/README.md

 telnet localhost 5000
 ```

-Then all you need is to start send messages with the operations
+Then all you need to do is to start send messages with the operations

 ```
 op=store;key=user;value={"user": "Danilo", "age": 22};